Vaishali district: Languages

 At the time of the 2011 Census of India, 95.09% of the population in the district spoke Hindi and 4.80% Urdu as their first language.
 69.88% of the population recorded their language as 'Other' under Hindi, while Hindi itself was only reported by 25.10%.
-The dialect of the region is Bajjika, variously regarded as a dialect of Maithili language.
+The language of the region is Bajjika, while Bhojpuri is spoken in the extreme western parts of the district.

 Flora and fauna

 In 1997, the district became home to the Barela Salim Ali Zubba Saheni Wildlife Sanctuary, which has an area of 2 km2.

 Administration

+Leaders of Bihar, Nitish Kumar, Samrat Chaudhary, Jayant Raj Kushwaha, Umesh Singh Kushwaha, Siddharth Patel and others inaugurating Budhha Samyak Darshan Museum and Memorial Stupa in Vaishali.

 The Vaishali district (headquartered at Hajipur) is headed by an IAS officer of the rank of District Magistrate (DM).

 The district has got 1422 inhabited villages under 290 Gram Panchayats and 30 territorial police stations.

 Tehsils

 Vaishali district comprises three tehsils or Sub-divisions, each headed by a Sub-Divisional Magistrate (SDM):